-The spring 2019 statewide assessment in ELA and math will be the NJSLA-ELA/M. The number of test items will be reduced on all ELA and mathematics state assessments beginning with the spring 2019 administration, resulting in fewer units on most state assessments as compared to prior years.
+The statewide assessment in ELA and math will be the NJSLA-ELA/M. The number of test items will be reduced on all ELA and mathematics state assessments began with the spring 2019 administration, resulting in fewer units on most state assessments as compared to prior years.
 The NJSLA-ELA/M measure the same constructs and use the same item banks as the previous assessments.
 As a result, the current assessments support reporting using the same scale scores and performance levels as in prior years.

 New Jersey Student Learning Assessment-ELA (NJSLA-ELA) and New Jersey Student Learning Assessment-Mathematics (NJSLA-M) Programs

 The New Jersey Student Learning Assessments for English Language Arts/Literacy (NJSLA-ELA) and for Mathematics (NJSLA-M) measures the extent to which students are, or on track to being college or career ready in each of the two respective areas.
 The test in English Language Arts/Literacy assesses student proficiency in reading and comprehending a range of grade appropriate material independently.
 It also provides a measure of how effectively a student writes when using and/or analyzing sources.
 The test in Mathematics measures student competencies in the major and additional/supporting content in mathematics for grade or course, as well as student grade-appropriate mathematical reasoning and modeling skills.
 Additional information for the assessments in the above areas can be found on the Office of Assessments website.